ironfox-oss/IronFox/docs/FAQ.md

 **NOTE**: By default, IronFox blocks prompts from websites to enable web notifications.
 If you'd like to receive notifications from websites, you can re-enable notifications prompts by navigating to `Privacy and security` -> `Site settings` -> `Permissions` -> `Notification` in settings, and selecting `Ask to allow`.

 **NOTE**: To receive notifications while IronFox is in the background, [**GrapheneOS** users might unfortunately need to disable the `Dynamic code loading via storage` exploit protection for IronFox](https://gitlab.com/ironfox-oss/IronFox/-/issues/124).
 You can do this by navigating to IronFox's `App info` *(You can get there by holding IronFox's app icon and selecting `App info`, or by navigating to `Settings` -> `Apps`, and finding + selecting `IronFox`), navigating to `Exploit protection` -> `Dynamic code loading via storage`, and selecting `Allowed`)*.

+## Can I use a custom server for Firefox Sync?

+Yes.
+The steps that apply to standard Firefox for Android also apply to IronFox.
+For details, see [Mozilla's support article here](https://support.mozilla.org/kb/how-set-firefox-sync-firefox-android#w_connect-to-a-self-hosted-mozilla-account-server).

+Additionally, to change the endpoint used by sync for add-ons, from [`about:config`](about:config), you can set the value of `webextensions.storage.sync.serverURL` to your desired endpoint.

 ## Why are certain preferences locked?